You might be surprised to learn that CCTV footage is subject to the GDPR (General Data Protection Regulation).

-The Regulation states that you can only store information for as long as it’s necessary for the purpose for which it was collected, and you must outline that time frame before you start processing.
+The GDPR states that you can only store information for as long as it’s necessary for the purpose for which it was collected, and you must outline that timeframe before you start processing.

 You should therefore establish a system to make sure you delete information once the data retention deadline passes.

 As for how long ‘as long as necessary’ is, that depends entirely on why you are collecting the information.
 However, it’s unlikely that you will need to keep the data for more than a week or two.